INAImexico/ocds_implementationStatus_extension/README.md

 planning | Planning | The contract has been signed, but the provision or construction of the goods, services or works has not started. ongoing | Ongoing | The provision or construction of the goods, services or works is in progress. concluded | Concluded | The provision or construction of the goods, services or works has officially ended.

+## Issues

+Report issues for this extension in the [standard repository](https://github.com/open-contracting/standard/issues/624) of the Open Contracting Partnership.